Our School App Stay connected on the go...

-These are 25 minute sessions, held daily, promoting positive social interactions across different Year Groups, mentoring guidance and an opportunity to explore issues arising from Focus Days.
+These are 25 minute sessions, held daily, promoting positive social interactions across different Year Groups, mentoring guidance and an opportunity to explore issues relating to the world around them.
 Students generally keep the same Mentor for their seven years at Highworth.

 Signposting is offered to external agencies for bespoke, in-depth support.
 Examples include:

 - A careers adviser

 - An online counselling service Kooth - https://www.kooth.com